moorepants/eme185/content/pages/instructor-guide.rst

   date as the CATME survey.
 - [All TAs] Read chapters 5 and 6, needs/specs slides, and needs/specs activity
   handout.
-- [Lead TA] Get design supplies for the needs and specifications studio activity for next week.

 Week 2
 ^^^^^^